SystemsApproach/sdn/onos.rst

 --------------------

-The ONOS core is comprised of a number of subsystems, each responsible for a particular aspect of the network state (e.g. topology, host tracking, packet intercept, flow programming).
+The ONOS core is comprised of a number of subsystems, each responsible for a particular aspect of network state (e.g. topology, host tracking, packet intercept, flow programming).
 Each subsystem maintains its own *service abstraction*, where its implementation is responsible for propagating the state throughout the cluster.